jlperona-teaching/ecs390-spring19/seminars/week05.md

 ### Reflection

 After we discuss the reading, we will take some time to reflect on our own experiences with classroom climate.
-Take approximately 10 minutes to respond to the following questions.
+Take approximately 7 to 8 minutes to respond to the following questions.
 I suggest that you write down your responses via your preferred medium, but I am not requiring you to.
 I will provide scratch paper and pens if you would like to write out your thoughts on paper.